 Exploring New Opportunities

 When evaluating growth opportunities, think outside the box.
-Look at low hanging fruit or opportunities that don’t require a lot of legwork in new client acquisition.
+Look at low-hanging fruit or opportunities that don’t require a lot of legwork in new client acquisition.
 For example, psychiatrists who focus on treating the youth may discover an opportunity to treat their parents as well.

 Another consideration is adding specialized services to your practice and expanding your team.
-If many of your clients struggle with stress eating and self-esteem, you could open your doors to a nutritionist or dietician.
+If any of your clients struggle with stress eating and self-esteem, you could open your doors to a nutritionist or dietician.
 Conversely, you could offer space to a specialist in mindfulness-based cognitive therapy (MBCT) if that’s a service that’s in demand.
 Think of the options beyond expanding and filling your existing client roster.

 Creating SOPs and Policies

 Standard operating procedures (SOPs) and clear policies remove doubt and help empower your team to work efficiently.
 They also streamline the onboarding process when you expand your team or outsource to make space for new growth.

 Outline how each aspect of your business is run from start to finish.
 For example, you could have step-by-step SOPs about processing insurance claims with the various providers and how information is collected from new clients.
 The clearer and more defined your processes and policies, the smoother your practice will operate.

 To effectively scale your business, you’ll need to determine your point of diminishing returns.
 Financially speaking, this could pertain to the point at which outsourcing work costs more than the revenue it generates.
 Professionally speaking, the point of diminishing returns is where you get so busy that you aren’t able to give each client the same level of service.